How to Calculate and Improve No Show Rate

 The no-show rate is the percentage of scheduled appointments or reservations that customers or clients fail to attend without providing any prior notice.
 It is a metric used across various industries to evaluate the reliability of customers and the effectiveness of appointment management systems.

 Unlike other elements of our lives, we cannot recover the lost opportunity of time.
 In business, this is the lost opportunity of an appointment slot that goes unfilled.
 Each unfilled appointment slot in a schedule cost money.

 A no-show slot is even more expensive.
-A no-show means that the time was assigned to a person who did not show up, and therefore did not contribute to your bottom line.
+A no-show means that the time was assigned to a person who did not show up or cancel their appointment in advance, and therefore did not contribute to your bottom line.
 Additionally, they prevented that time from being given to someone who would have added to the company’s revenue stream.